 You can easily expand the capabilities of your computer by adding memory, drives, adapters, or an additional microprocessor.

-Drive Bays: Your computer has five drive bays.
-Several of these bays are unoccupied and can be used for installing additional devices such as hard disk, diskette, CD-ROM, and PD/CD-ROM drives.
-The particular drive bays that are occupied vary by computer model.
+Drive Bays: Your computer has six drive bays.
+Several of these bays are unoccupied and can be used for installing additional devices such as hard disk, diskette, tape, and CD-ROM drives.